projf/fpgatools/README.md

 * Output is three files (in same directory as source image):
 	- 4, 6, or 8-bit image in hex text format
 	- 12-bit palette in hex text format
-	- PNG preview of converted image
+	- PNG preview of converted image, so you can see what it will look like

 ### Notes
 * img2fmem does not resize images: use your image editor to do this